 At this point we need to recognise that it's official - the gut is no longer operating as it should, which is a massive symptom of the overall state.
 Something has triggered the gut to not work – something’s happened to make it like this.

 Whatever the cause, it’s irritated the digestive system as a whole, and when you get long-term irritation, you get inflammation at cellular level - very likely there's now an ulcerogenic state as well, so red-raw pain is in the mix as well, spreading a whole lot further than just the injurious site, thanks to the nerves in the body which are everywhere.

 If the fire isn’t put out, the continuing inflammation of a system, especially the one upon which health relies on to fuel the very survival of the organism, triggers a cascade of further stressful cellular disruption in the immune system as a whole, because remember, it’s trying to work really hard in an attempt to maintain homeostasis.

-Which means ... while the immune system and other organs are trying to pick up the slack from the non-functioning gut, they themselves become overburdened and sluggish, and eventually the whole organism starts to crash.
+Which means ... the immune system and other organs are trying to pick up the slack from the non-functioning gut, so they themselves become overburdened and sluggish, and eventually the whole organism starts to crash.